thewca/wca-live/README.md

-Briefly speaking, WCA Live is a WCA-integrated application composed of a web client and a GraphQL API server with a relational database behind, deployed with Nginx on top and using Docker.
+Briefly speaking, WCA Live is a WCA-integrated application composed of a web client and a GraphQL API server with a relational database behind.
 Let's break it down.

 ### WCA Integration